The Fantastic Fitness Fiasco

 For those who are already at higher risk, the dangers can be far greater and the symptom progression is often significantly less subtle.
 There is plenty of great new and old science available – as well as some highly skilled trainers and other practitioners – but separating fact from fiction can be very time consuming.

-The idea that exercise is necessarily good for you might turn out to be one of the most damaging myths around.
+I’m not a doctor or an exercise physiologist, but I believe the idea that exercise (no matter who you are, which kind and how much you do, and how you fuel it) is necessarily beneficial, might turn out to be one of the most damaging myths around.
 It certainly has created some pretty big industries and some huge profits.

 See More Here